heig-vd-tweb/Teaching-TWEB-2018-Main/training/exercises_promises _solutions.md

   sendLoggingData(req).then(() => console.log('data sent!'));
   res.send('ok');
 });
-// What is happening here?
+// What is happening here? 'ok' is sent, then the server CRASHES.
 ```